OnixChain/onix/readme.md

 # onix
-**onix** is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible.It's built using the [Cos>
+**onix** is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible.
+It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.

 ## Release
 To release a new version of your blockchain, create and push a new tag with `v` prefix.
 A new draft release with the>